Microsoft Plus!: Microsoft Plus! 98

 As the sequel to the original suite of enhancements to Windows, Plus!
 98 included eighteen new desktop themes (some of which were based on popular comics such as FoxTrot and Garfield), along with new programs and tools for Windows 98.
 An "organic art" 3D screensaver rendered unique infinite 3D visual shapes.
 A Start Menu cleanup utility was added to Windows 98's Maintenance Wizard.
 A Cybermedia Non-Critical File Cleaner utility was integrated into Disk Cleanup.
 ZIP file integration with Windows Explorer was first introduced with this version under the name of "compressed folders".
 New games, such as Microsoft Golf 1998 Lite, Lose Your Marbles and the now popular Spider Solitaire were also part of Plus!
 98. A Deluxe CD Player with CDDB support and a basic "express" version of Picture It! were also included.
 Finally, Plus!
 98 came with McAfee VirusScan 3.0, along with a six-month supply of free updates.

 Some Plus!
 98 features such as compressed folders and the Spider Solitaire game were included in Windows Me and later Windows versions.
 The Deluxe CD Player was included with Windows 2000.
 Although Windows Me does not include all of the Plus!
 98 features and Plus!
-98 Setup is blocked by Windows Me as incompatible, it can be installed on Windows Me by copying the setup files to the local hard disk and renaming Setup.exe before running it.
+98 Setup is blocked by Windows Me as it is incompatible, it can be installed on Windows Me by copying the setup files to the local hard disk and renaming Setup.exe before running it.